Stochastic stability of Pollicott-Ruelle resonances: Introduction and statement of results

-\smallsection{Acknowledgements} We would like to thank Carlangelo Liverani for suggesting this problem and to Viviane Baladi and St\'ephane Nonnenmacher for helpful comments on the earlier version of the paper.
+\smallsection{Acknowledgements} We would like express thanks to Carlangelo Liverani for suggesting this problem, to Viviane Baladi and St\'ephane Nonnenmacher for helpful comments on an earlier version of the paper, and to Michael Hitrik for informing us of the reference \cite{gash}.
 We are also grateful for the support by the Clay Research Fellowship (SD) and by the National Science Foundation grant DMS-1201417 (MZ).